jonhue/vscode-cyp/README.md

 ## Release

 1. Change the version in `package.json`.
-1. Create a pull request to merge the changes into `master`.
+1. Create a pull request to merge the changes into `main`.
-1. After the pull request was merged, create a new release listing the commits on `master` since the last release.
+1. After the pull request was merged, create a new release listing the commits on `main` since the last release.
 1. The release workflow will publish the package.